-Alternative High School Equivalency Program (AHSEP)
+Alternative High School Equivalency Program (AHSEP) CO-SER 413

-Designed for students who are between 16 and 20 years old who are at-risk, in need of an alternative educational program, or who dropped out of school, but are interested in continuing their education.
-This program prepares students for the General Educational Development Test (GED Test) to earn a New York State High School Equivalency Diploma.
-Students must be at a 9th grade math and reading level to enroll.
+Designed for in-school students who are between 16 and 20 years old who are at risk or in need of an alternative education program, but are interested in continuing their education.
+This program prepares students for the GED[®] test to earn a New York State High School Equivalency Diploma.
+Students should be academically ready for GED preparation.